raphschwarz/Circuit-Abbey-G8-DIY-EDIT/README.md

 ATMEGA164 package changed to TQFP44//

-74AC244/74LS244 line driver footprint changed to a wider TSSOP to fit most 74LS244 wich are in a wider tssop20 package. should still work with the original part (74AC244MTC-ND) but also should fit the more common (SN74LS244DBR)

 crystal is thru-hole

+MAY2018//74AC244/74LS244 line driver footprint changed to a wider TSSOP to fit most 74LS244 wich are in a wider tssop20 package. should still work with the original part (74AC244MTC-ND) but also should fit the more common (SN74LS244DBR)